Canonical density matrices from eigenstates of mixed systems: Measures of quantum chaos

 The smoothed ``average" spectral staircase function $\bar N(E)$ fitted to a polynomial of order $10$, also shown in Fig.~\ref{fig:dos}, provides the reference for spectral unfolding required for certain measures of quantum fluctuations about the (classical) mean.
 Accordingly, the unfolded energy spectrum is given by $e_\alpha = \bar N(E_\alpha)$.
-For systems for which quantum-classical correspondence holds, $\bar N(E)$ would correspond to the classical phase space volume in units of Planck's constant $h$ and $\Omega(E)$ [Fig.~\ref{fig:dos} (b)] to the microcanonical energy shell.
-The saturation of $N(E)$ with increasing $E$ [Fig.\ref{fig:dos} (a)] or, likewise, the bell-shaped curve for the DOS [Fig.~\ref{fig:dos} (b)] is specific to single-band models with a finite bandwidth and is not present in a generic many-particle system.\\ The probability density $P(s)$ of the nearest-neighbor level spacings (NNLS), $s=e_{\alpha+1}-e_\alpha$, features distinctively different shapes for quantum integrable and quantum chaotic systems.
-While for integrable systems the NNLS has been predicted by Berry and Tabor \cite{berry_level_1977} to feature a Poissonian distribution $P_{\rm P}(s) = \exp{(-s)}$, for chaotic systems it closely follows random matrix theory \cite{bohigas_characterization_1984} .
+For systems for which quantum-classical correspondence holds, $\bar N(E)$ corresponds to the classical phase space volume in units of Planck's constant $h$ and $\Omega(E)$ to the microcanonical energy shell.
+We note that the saturation of $N(E)$ observed with increasing $E$ [Fig.~\ref{fig:dos} (a)] or, likewise, the bell-shaped curve for the DOS [Fig.~\ref{fig:dos} (b)] decreasing at large $E$ is in the present case a consequence of the single-band approximation of the Fermi-Hubbard model (Eq.~\ref{eq:total_ham}) and, more generally, appears for systems with a spectrum bounded from above.
+For realistic macroscopic systems, $N(E)$ and $\Omega(E)$ should, generically, increase monotonically with $E$.
+As discussed in more detail below, this non-generic decrease of the density of states observed for the present as well as for other finite and mesoscopic systems has implications for the ensuing thermal properties. \\ The probability density $P(s)$ of the nearest-neighbor level spacings (NNLS), $s=e_{\alpha+1}-e_\alpha$, features distinctively different shapes for quantum integrable and quantum chaotic systems.
+While for integrable systems the NNLS have been predicted by Berry and Tabor \cite{berry_level_1977} to feature an exponential (or Poissonian) distribution $P_{\rm P}(s) = \exp{(-s)}$, for chaotic systems it closely follows random matrix theory \cite{bohigas_characterization_1984}.
 In our case of a time-reversal symmetric system the corresponding random-matrix ensemble is the Gaussian orthogonal ensemble (GOE) which has been shown (see e.g.~\cite{haake_2001}) to closely follow the Wigner-Dyson distribution (or Wigner surmise) given by